kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Concurrency in Go/Week 1/README.md

 Subjects covered
 - Concurrency is built into Go
-- Parallel execution
+- Parallel execution - execute at the same time
   - non parallelizable or hardly parallelizable tasks
 - Von Neumann bottleneck: the slower memory access delays execution even if the CPU is very fast
   - to mitigate this: cache memory (~100 times faster)
 - Moore's law
   - Power wall
-  - Dennard Scaling: voltage should scale (downward) with transistor size
+  - Dennard Scaling: voltage should scale (downward) with transistor size (also cannot continue)
+- Concurrent execution - start and end times overlap

 physical limitations